shayshunk/NeutrinoDirectionality/README.md

 Sample Output
 </h2>

 This is the final output of `NeutrinoDirectionality.cc` with the current dataset and angle calculation methods.
-All preprocessor flags above are set to 0 except for `COLORFUL_FORMATTING`.
+All verbosity flags above are set to 0 except for `COLORFUL_FORMATTING`.

 <p align="center">